 - Concurrent Disorders Toolkit: Online toolkit for anyone supporting people with mental health or substance use issues, to support self-assessment of skills and knowledge, tailored learning goals for professional development, and courses and resources for learning.

-- Dialogue + Action Sessions: In-person opportunities for connection and collaboration among people with lived/ living experience and other diverse representatives that support people with complex MHSU needs along the continuum of care.
+- Dialogue + Action Sessions: In-person opportunities for connection and collaboration among people with lived/ living expertise and other diverse representatives that support people with complex MHSU needs along the continuum of care.
 The sessions will be hosted in each of the regional health authorities and aim to promote co-development innovative solutions toward system improvements.